-Note: CEUs accumulated after the end of the previous recertification cycle can be reported for reactivation.
-However, these CEUs cannot be used or reported for the next cycle.
-Certificants who report or use CEUs accumulated after the recertification cycle end date to reactivate their credential(s) will automatically be placed on the audit list for the next cycle.
+Note: CEUs accumulated after the end of the previous recertification cycle can be reported for reactivated.
+However, these CEUs cannot be used or reported for the next recertification cycle.
+Certificants who report or use CEUs accumulated after the recertification cycle end date to reactivate their credential(s) will automatically be placed on the audit list for next cycle.

-Upon official notification, the individual will be placed in the subsequent two-year recertification cycle following reinstatement.
+The individual will be placed in the subsequent two-year recertification cycle following reinstatement within 72 business hours.

-Based on your credential hierarchy order, your primary credential must be reinstated first or in an active status before any other credentials will be reinstated.
+Based on your credential hierarchy order, your primary credential must be reinstated first or in an active status before any other credential(s) will be reinstated.